-Operational risk as captured in the standard SCR formula at 31 December 2016 corresponded to 8% of the SCR.
+Operational risk as captured in the standard SCR formula at 31 December 2017 corresponded to 14% of the SCR compared to 8% of the SCR at 31 December 2016.
+This was caused by the excessive increase in gross premium after acquiring Cyprus Cooperative Bank's credit life policy.